open-data/docker-og/readme.md

       1. `ckan_registry_ds_db.pgdump` _(Optional)_ <- the database backup for the CKAN Registry Datastore.
    * __For Solr:__
       1. `inventory.csv` _(Optional)_ <- Open Data Inventory data set csv file.

+#### Per Project

+To override the use of the global backups during the installation scripts, place any of the above files into the root `backup` directory.

 ## Build